ryankusch/claremontHvZ/README.md

 ## Functionality
 ### W.A.T.:
+* Mailer button in navigation bar
 * Mailer form interface
 * Filter by player type
-* Multiple school selection filter
+* Multiple school selection filter, the default is all schools are selected
 * Single file attachments
 * BCC recipient list
-* Mailer button in navigation bar
-* Rotating sender address
+* Rotating sender address to get away with the Google's email limit

 ### Red Bunnies:
 * Filter by each college